oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

 This downloads the package and adds a *require* entry to the `go.mod` file.

-Next, create a new file called `godror-based-oracle-database-client.go` in the same application directory -- which is very similar to `pure-oracle-database-client.go` that contains details for connecting through the *go-ora* driver.
+Next, create a new file called `godror-based-oracle-database-client.go` in the same application directory -- which is very similar to `pure-oracle-database-client.go`, which contains details for connecting through the *go-ora* driver.

 The contents of this new file: